gtrgit/Synapse4ai/README.md

 **Synapse** creates a bidirectional interface between your personal knowledge graph in LogSeq and powerful AI models like Claude, OpenAI, and Grok.
 It goes beyond simple AI chat by implementing a Tag-Based Gravity System that creates semantic relationships between concepts in your knowledge base.

 With Synapse, AI responses are fully integrated into your knowledge graph through intelligent auto-linking, context-aware responses, and automatic entity page creation.

+### What is LogSeq?

+LogSeq is an open-source knowledge management application that works on top of local plain-text Markdown files.
+It's designed around linking concepts together in a graph structure, similar to how your brain connects ideas.
+Unlike traditional note-taking apps, LogSeq allows you to create a network of interconnected thoughts, making it ideal for personal knowledge management, research, and learning.
+Synapse enhances LogSeq by adding AI capabilities that understand and integrate with this knowledge graph structure.

 ## Installation